 - 8. Name each region and save the settings. - 9.
 If desired, export your profile to a separate RSK file.
-To do that, click Export region and follow the steps.
+To do that, click Export region on the Profile tooltip and follow the steps.

 The Export region option is not available on Upcast and Downcast tooltips.
 To generate an RSK file for an upcast or downcast section only, use the Comment annotation to clip the dataset before exporting.